DFS14/DFS14/README.md

-# 🔭 graduated in System Development Analysis.
+# 🔭 Graduated in System Development Analysis.
-# 🔭 studying information technology management.
+# 🔭 Studying Information Technology Management.

 ## Technologies that I use in my daily life!